camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/kafka.md

 ## Activate the Kafka Consumer Connector by deploying your diagram

-Once you click the **Deploy** button, your Kafka Consumer will be activated and starts consuming messages from the specified topic.
+When you click the **Deploy** button, your Kafka Consumer is activated and starts consuming messages from the specified topic.

 ## Appendix & FAQ